ncsurobotics/srv/README.md

 While Scala keeps many of the advantages of Java, it does not keep one of the larger ones: the mindshare.
-For all its flaws, Java is the garbage collected Lingua Franca, being the major platform for Android and many other devices.
+For all its flaws, Java is the garbage collected Lingua Franca, being the major platform for Android and being available on Linux, Windows, and some other unixes.
 Optimistically for Scala, it is just an improved Java, and the language won’t matter.
 Pessimistically, the lack of resources and familiarity would be a hinderance.

 #### Decision